tinselcity/tinselcity.github.io/_posts/2019-6-1-File-In-Cache.md

 title: Inspecting file page cache state on Linux with mincore
 ---

-The Linux syscall `mincore` can be used to "determine whether pages are resident in memory" -according to the [man page](http://man7.org/linux/man-pages/man2/mincore.2.html) _simple enuff :)_.
+The Linux syscall `mincore` can be used to "determine whether pages are resident in memory" -according to the [man page](http://man7.org/linux/man-pages/man2/mincore.2.html). -_simple enuff :)_

 `mincore() returns a vector that indicates whether pages of the calling process's virtual memory are resident in core (RAM),...`